Skip to main content

 What Is a DUI Arraignment Hearing?

 An arraignment is the first time an accused person appears in court.
-An arraignment, or initial hearing, informs the accused of their rights and the charges against them.
-Arraignment is the first stage of courtroom-based proceedings after the DUI arrestbooking, and initial bail phases of the DUI process.
+The arraignment, or initial hearing, informs the accused of their rights and the charges against them.
+In a driving under the influence (DUI) case, this court hearing will determine your plea, bail, and other key aspects of your case.
+It may even be your only court appearance.

-This article addresses the timing of an arraignment.
-It also discusses what happens during a DUI arraignment.
-Finally, the article covers the right to counsel and when evidence becomes available to an accused person's attorney.
+This article explains the timing and court process of an arraignment.
+It also covers the right to counsel and when evidence becomes available to a defense attorney.

 When Will I Be Arraigned?